Precision Mensuration

 The center measurement anvil moves in & out.

-The outside mechanism depresses under spring tension to center the head.
+spring tension to center the head.

 Small anvil animation.

-Assemble the appropriate anvils & spacers (left side) for the
+Assemble the appropriate anvils & spacers

 target measurement size.

-Then, using a gage block, set a micrometer (e.g., 2") to the bore size & zero the dial
+(e.g., 2") to the bore size & zero the dial

 scale.

-The gage is then run through the cylinder & the variation from set size, noted.
+The gauge is then run through the cylinder &

-Bore gage measurement
+Bore gauge measurement

 animation.